 The Absolut Ice Bar is located in Chaweng and open daily from 10am to 2pm.
 Entrance charges apply, as well as the cost of the drinks.
 No booking is necessary.

 So these are the absolute best activities in Koh Samui that we experience during our time there.
 All of these are really unique and we believe many of them are even among the top adventure activities in Thailand.
+If you are rather into shopping at amazing markets, you should have a look at The Lively Saturday Night Market on Koh Phangan, Koh Samuis neighbour island.

 We partner with Booking.com to bring you the best hotel deals in Koh Samui available online for your stay.
 If you are looking for the best place to stay in Koh Samui, then you can check out our deals finder below, which will show you all the best accommodation deals for your chosen dates on the island.